|BRITISH COLUMBIA ARTISTS|

 She exhibited her work in the 1930 Spring Exhibition of the B.C.
 Society of Fine Arts.
 Later that year she exhibited in the PASOVAS group exhibition at the B.C.
 Art League gallery.

-After returning to Vancouver from her post-graduate studies in San Francisco, Lennie was hired as an assistant instructor at the B.C.
+Lennie did post-graduate studies at the California School of Fine Arts, where she studied under stone carver Ralph Stackpole.
+After returning to Vancouver from San Francisco, Lennie was hired as an assistant instructor at the B.C.
 College of Arts, founded in 1933 by Frederick Varley and Jock Macdonald.
 Lennie's father was a patron of the College.
 Unfortunately, his support could not be enough, and the College closed for financial reasons in 1935.
 Lennie was forced to do something different.

 She had a solo exhibition with the Picture Loan Society, Toronto, in 1937.
 She exhibited her work, or photographs of her work, with the Royal Canadian Academy of Arts in 1932, 1938, 1951, and 1953.
 She also showed her work in one exhibition of the Art Association of Montreal, at the National Gallery of Canada, with the Sculptor's Society of Canada in Toronto, and at the Seattle Art Museum.